waggle-sensor/summer2020/ng/iterative-retraining/README-analysis.md

 Additional flags that affect benchmarking include:

-* `--prefix`: if this is specified, benchmarking will on
+* `--prefix`: if this is specified, benchmarking will only occur on the specified sampling method.
 * `--avg`:
 * `--roll_avg <epoch span>`:
 * `--delta`: